-We conduct business with two related companies: Lite-On Semiconductor Corporation and its subsidiaries and affiliates (collectively, "LSC"), and Nuvoton Technology Corporation and its subsidiaries and affiliates (collectively, "Nuvoton").
-LSC owned approximately 15.5% of our outstanding Common Stock as of December 31, 2018.
-We conduct business with a significant company, Keylink International (B.V.I.)
+We conduct business with two related companies: LSC and its subsidiaries and affiliates, and Nuvoton Technology Corporation and its subsidiaries and affiliates (collectively, "Nuvoton").
+LSC owned approximately 15.2% of our outstanding Common Stock as of December 31, 2019.
+In the third quarter of 2019 we entered into a Share Swap Agreement that provides for the acquisition of LSC and is subsidiaries by the Company.
+At the effective date of the transaction, each share of LSC will be converted into the right to receive TWD \$42.50 per share in cash, or approximately US \$1.42 per share based on December 31, 2019 exchange rates.
+The aggregate consideration to be paid by the Company, based on the December 31, 2019 exchange rate, is approximately \$437 million.
+This amount is subject to change, based on the Taiwan dollar to United States dollar exchange rate at closing.
+The acquisition received LSC shareholder approval on October 25, 2019, and we anticipate completing the acquisition in the second half of 2020, subject to customary closing conditions and regulatory approvals.
+We expect to fund the purchase price of the transaction primarily with proceeds from a new bank financing arrangement.
+We conduct business with Keylink International (B.V.I.)
 Inc. and its subsidiaries and affiliates (collectively, "Keylink").
 Keylink is our 5% joint venture partner in our two Shanghai assembly and test facilities.
-In addition, Ya Guang is our 2% joint venture partner in one of our Chengdu assembly and test facilities and our 5% joint venture partner in our other Chengdu assembly and test facility; however, we have no material transactions with Ya Guang, other than the joint venture.
+In addition, Ya Guang is our 2% joint venture partner in one of our Chengdu assembly and test facilities and our 5% joint venture.